opencoff/go-tunnel/README.md

 In the absence of the `-d` flag, the default log level is INFO or whatever is set in the config file.

-### Config File
+## Config File
 The config file is a YAML v2 document.
-A self-explanatory example is below:
+A complete, self-explanatory example is below:

 ```yaml